Image Encoding#

 Concepts#

-• SODB: Data bitstream -> The raw encoded data
+- SODB: String of data bits -> The raw encoded data

-• RBSP: Raw byte sequence payload -> Adds trailing bits (RBSP trailing bits, one bit "1") and several bits "0" to align bytes after SODB.
+- RBSP: Raw byte sequence payload -> Adds trailing bits (RBSP trailing bits, one bit "1") and several bits "0" to the end of SODB for byte alignment.

-• EBSP: Extended byte sequence payload -> Adds emulation prevention bytes (0X03) to RBSP.
-The reason is: when NALU is added to Annex B, a start code (StartCodePrefix) must be added before each group of NALU.
+- EBSP: Extended byte sequence payload -> Adds emulation prevention bytes (0X03) to RBSP.
+The reason is that when NALU is added to Annex B, it needs to add a start code (StartCodePrefix) before each group of NALU.
 If the NALU corresponds to a slice that starts a frame, it is represented with 4 bytes, 0x00000001; otherwise, it is represented with 3 bytes, 0x000001.
 To prevent conflicts with the start code in the NALU body during encoding, whenever two consecutive bytes are 0, a byte of 0x03 is inserted.
-During decoding, 0x03 is removed, also known as de-encapsulation.
+During decoding, 0x03 is removed, also known as de-shelling.

-H.264's functionality is divided into two layers: Video Coding Layer (VCL) and Network Abstraction Layer (NAL).
+The functionality of H.264 is divided into two layers: Video Coding Layer (VCL) and Network Abstraction Layer (NAL).

 VCL data is the sequence of video data that has been compressed and encoded.
-This VCL data must be encapsulated into NAL units before it can be transmitted or stored.
+It can only be transmitted or stored after being encapsulated into NAL units.

-The encoded video sequence in H.264 consists of a series of NAL units, each containing an RBSP, as shown in Table 1.
+The encoded video sequence of H.264 includes a series of NAL units, each containing an RBSP, as shown in Table 1.
 Encoded slices (including data partition slices and IDR slices) and sequence RBSP end markers are defined as VCL NAL units, while the rest are NAL units.
 A typical RBSP unit sequence is shown in Figure 2.

 Each unit is transmitted as an independent NAL unit.
-The unit's header (one byte) defines the type of RBSP unit, while the remainder of the NAL unit is the RBSP data.
+The information header of the unit (one byte) defines the type of the RBSP unit, while the rest of the NAL unit is the RBSP data.

-The NALU header consists of one byte, with the following syntax:
+The NALU header consists of one byte, and its syntax is as follows:

 NAL units are transmitted in order according to the RTP sequence number.
-Among them, T indicates the payload data type, occupying 5 bits; R indicates the importance indicator bit, occupying 2 bits; and the last F is the forbidden bit, occupying 1 bit.
+Among them, T indicates the payload data type, occupying 5 bits; R is the importance indication bit, occupying 2 bits; and the last F is the forbidden bit, occupying 1 bit.
 Specifically:

-1. The NALU type bit can represent 32 different types of NALU characteristics.
-Types 1-12 are defined by H.264, while types 24-31 are used for purposes outside H.264.
+- The NALU type bit can represent 32 different types of NALU characteristics.
+Types 1-12 are defined by H.264, while types 24-31 are used for non-H.264 purposes.
 The RTP payload specification uses some of these values to define packet aggregation and fragmentation, while other values are reserved for H.264.

-3. The forbidden bit has a default value of 0 in encoding; when the network detects a bit error in this unit, it can be set to 1 so that the receiver discards this unit, mainly used to adapt to different types of network environments (e.g., a combination of wired and wireless environments).
+- The forbidden bit defaults to 0 in encoding.
+When the network detects a bit error in this unit, it can be set to 1 so that the receiver discards this unit, mainly to adapt to different types of network environments (such as a combination of wired and wireless environments).

 Common frame header data for H.264 includes:

-F: The forbidden bit, 0 indicates normal, 1 indicates error, generally 0.
+F: Forbidden bit, 0 indicates normal, 1 indicates error, generally 0.

 NRI: Importance level, 11 indicates very important.

-From the table below, it can be seen that 7 is the sequence parameter set (SPS), 8 is the picture parameter set (PPS), 5 represents I frames, and 1 represents non-I frames.
+From the table below, it can be seen that 7 corresponds to the sequence parameter set (SPS), 8 corresponds to the picture parameter set (PPS), and 5 represents an I frame.
+1 represents a non-I frame.

 {% asset_img h264-header.png h264-header %}

-Thus, it can be seen that 61 and 41 are both P frames (type value is 1), just with different importance levels (their NRI is one 11 BIN, the other 10 BIN).
+Thus, it can be seen that 61 and 41 are actually both P frames (type value is 1), just with different importance levels (one has NRI 11 BIN, the other has NRI 10 BIN).

-Let's continue to analyze the data corresponding to the stream in the top image layer by layer.
-The next byte after splitting by 00 00 00 01 is the NALU type.
+We continue to analyze the data corresponding to the stream in the top image layer by layer.
+The byte following 00 00 00 01 is the NALU type.
 Converting it to binary data, the interpretation order is from left to right, as follows:

-(1) The 1st bit is the forbidden bit, with a value of 1 indicating a syntax error.
+(1) The first bit is the forbidden bit, a value of 1 indicates a syntax error.

 (2) The 2nd and 3rd bits are the reference level.